Old Course: uniqueness has consequences

 There is only one Tadj Mahal.
 There is only one Old Course.
 What they both have in common is their uniqueness.
 When history is combined with architectural excellence and myth, it is hard to resist the fascination.
 Around 4.8 million people visited the Tadj Mahal in 2023.
-50,000 rounds of golf were played on the Old Course and 233,000 on the five other courses of the Links Trust at St. Andrews.
-And this even though Scotland is not a destination for winter golfers, as we all know.
+50,000 rounds of golf were played on the Old Course, 233,000 on the five other courses of the Links Trust at St. Andrews.
+This is despite the fact that Scotland is not really a destination for winter golfers, as we all know.

 Scene 1: St. Andrews, Bibi’s Coffee, August 2024, a Tuesday